-During the pre-menstrual phase, energy needs are generally higher, hence why some women have cravings in the 2 weeks lead up to her cycle.
+During the pre-menstrual phase, energy needs are generally higher, hence why some women have cravings in the two weeks lead up to her cycle.

 The best way to support a healthy menstrual cycle is to ensure adequate nutrition.
-There are 2 major factors which are vital for healthy menstruation:
+There are two major factors which are vital for healthy menstruation:

-Particularly during adolescence and puberty, a positive energy balance is essential for healthy development, menarche (periods) and regular menstruation.
+A positive energy balance is essential for healthy development, menarche (periods) and regular menstruation, particularly during adolescence and puberty .
 Encouraging an adequate, balanced, whole food diet is the ideal way to support this stage of growth.

 Examples of energy-dense, nutrient-dense foods to support healthy development may include nuts and seeds, nut butters, multigrain bread and dairy foods (milk, yoghurt, cheese).

-Iron-deficiency anaemia is an prevalent condition in pre-menopausal, menstruating women across the globe, with over 20% of women experiencing this in their reproductive lives!
+Iron-deficiency (anaemia) is a prevalent condition in pre-menopausal, menstruating women across the globe, with over 20% of women experiencing this in their reproductive lives!

-Our best sources of iron come from haem-sources, (i.e. animal sources), as our body absorbs these better.
+The best sources of iron come from haem-sources as our body more readily absorbs these.
 Haem iron foods sources include lean red meats, fish and chicken.

 For those that may not be aware, hormones are little messenger chemicals that are produced by our endocrine glands and released into our blood.

-Humans have 8 major endocrine glands, and each is responsible for the production of different hormones to play different roles in our body (i.e. thyroid, adrenal, growth, hunger etc).
+Humans have eight major endocrine glands, and each is responsible for the production of different hormones to play different roles in our body (i.e. thyroid, adrenal, growth, hunger etc).

-Us women have 2 main sex hormones called oestrogen and progesterone, and these are produced by our ovaries.
+Us women have two main sex hormones called oestrogen and progesterone, both produced by our ovaries.
 These hormones are responsible for the development and functioning of the female reproductive system.

-Oestrogen is responsible for the onset of puberty, bone strength, healthy menstruation, pregnancy and cholesterol levels, and therefore fluctuate in response to these life stages.
+Oestrogen is responsible for the onset of puberty, bone strength, healthy menstruation, pregnancy and cholesterol levels, and therefore fluctuates in response to these life stages.

 Progesterone is mainly responsible for thickening the uterine lining (endometrium) each month to prepare for and nourish a fertilized egg.

-Too much, or too little of these hormones, caused by an inadequate diet, stress, or medical conditions (PCOS, endometriosis, obesity) can lead to acute health problems such as acne and constipation, or the development of more serious chronic conditions such as infertility, breast cancer, heart disease and type 2 diabetes.
+Too much or too little of these hormones (caused by an inadequate diet, stress, or medical conditions like PCOS, endometriosis or obesity) can lead to acute health problems such as acne and constipation, or the development of more serious chronic conditions such as infertility, breast cancer, heart disease and type 2 diabetes.